 The transaction feature is primarily a server-side and protocol-level feature.
 You can use the transaction feature via the transaction API, which is available in Pulsar 2.8.0 or later.

 Currently, transaction API is only available for Java clients.
-Support for other language clients will be added in the future releases.
+Support for other language clients will be added in future releases.

 This section provides an example of how to use the transaction API to send and receive messages in a Java client.